Principle and Outline

 In-house training efforts, etc.

 We are continually working to improve compliance awareness through such efforts as training sessions and awareness surveys.
-For example, we conduct case method training to sharpen the ability to think ethically, “Compliance Coordinator and Staff Seminars” for compliance coordinators and staff who serve as key personnel in the compliance efforts of specific organizations and affiliate companies, training sessions for organizational heads and higher-ranked managerial personnel featuring outside instructors, and tier-specific education for managers and new employees.
+For example, we conduct case method training to sharpen the ability to think ethically, and offer “Compliance Coordinator and Staff Seminars” for compliance coordinators and staff who serve as key personnel in the compliance efforts of specific organizations and affiliate companies (including all subsidiaries), training sessions for organizational heads and higher-ranked managerial personnel featuring outside instructors, and tier-specific education for managers and new employees.
 In addition, we have achieved our goal of 100% for the training participation rate among Daigas Group employees used as a CSR indicator by extending the compliance training directed by individual organizations and affiliate companies.

-In addition to providing employees with a variety of information on compliance via the intranet and other means, we undertake educational activities such as soliciting “Compliance Slogans” from employees each year (10,467 submissions were received group-wide in FY2018).
+In addition to providing employees with a variety of information on compliance via the intranet and other means, we undertake educational activities such as soliciting “Compliance Slogans” from employees each year (10,323 submissions were received group-wide in FY2020).

 Promotion of Global Compliance